Leo-Corporation/LeoCorpLibrary-Web/documentation/Colors-converter.md

 ---
 # ColorsConverter
 ## Introduction
-To use the methos and other features of LeoCorpLibrary, don't forget to add this line on top of your file of code:
+To use all the methods and other features of LeoCorpLibrary, don't forget to add this line on top of your file of code:

 C#
 ~~~ cs